SolarSpore/Fully-Local-AI-smart-home/README.md

 ---

 ## Overview
 Larry is a fully local AI-powered voice assistant.
 Unlike cloud-based assistants like Alexa, everything runs locally, ensuring privacy and full control over your smart home.
-Larry can understand spoken commands, generate responses via a local LLM (LLaMA 3.2), and execute smart home actions all without sending data to the cloud.
+Larry can understand spoken commands, generate responses via a local LLM (Gemma 3 27b quantized), and execute smart home actions all without sending data to the cloud.

 This project demonstrates distributed system integration, real-time audio processing, and AI orchestration on local devices.